ankitkpandey1/aetherless/ARCHITECTURE.md

 }
 ```

-**Why not per-CPU maps?** Because our routing table is small (~1000 entries max) and rarely updated.
+**Why not per-CPU maps?** Because the routing table is small (~1000 entries max) and rarely updated.
 The simplicity of a shared hash map outweighs the marginal performance gain of per-CPU arrays.

 ---